istio/istio.io/content/en/docs/ambient/install/platform-prerequisites/index.md

 ### Google Kubernetes Engine (GKE)

+#### Namespace restrictions

-On GKE, Istio components with the [system-node-critical](https://kubernetes.io/docs/tasks/administer-cluster/guaranteed-scheduling-critical-addon-pods/) `priorityClassName` can only be installed in namespaces that have a [ResourceQuota](https://kubernetes.io/docs/concepts/policy/resource-quotas/) defined.
+On GKE, any pods with the [system-node-critical](https://kubernetes.io/docs/tasks/administer-cluster/guaranteed-scheduling-critical-addon-pods/) `priorityClassName` can only be installed in namespaces that have a [ResourceQuota](https://kubernetes.io/docs/concepts/policy/resource-quotas/) defined.
 By default in GKE, only `kube-system` has a defined ResourceQuota for the `node-critical` class.
 The Istio CNI node agent and `ztunnel` both require the `node-critical` class, and so in GKE, both components must either:

 - Be installed into `kube-system` (_not_ `istio-system`)
 - Be installed into another namespace (such as `istio-system`) in which a ResourceQuota has been manually created, for example: